dcsoft-yyf/JIEJIE.NET/README.md

 This code avoid the performance problem.

 ## NO.2 ,Encrypt *.resources file.
- Haker can use ildasm.exe get `*.resouces` file emit in .NET assembly file , change it , mark their name or logo image, and use ilasm.exe to rebuild a .NET assembly file.Change your copyright UI as haker's copyright UI.
+ Haker can dasm .NET assembly file use ildasm.exe, and get all `*.resouces` file embed in assembly , change it , maby replace their name or logo image, and use ilasm.exe to rebuild a .NET assembly file.Change your copyright UI to haker's copyright UI.
-My new tool can encrypt *.resouces files and hidden it, It is more hard to modify copyright UI.So my new tool can protect your copyright.
+  DC.NET Protector can encrypt *.resouces files and hidden it, It is more hard to modify copyright UI.So it can protect your copyright.
-For example,there define a winform , and the source code just like this:
+For example, your a define a WinFrom , and the InitializeComponent() function code is :
 ```C#
 private void InitializeComponent()
 {